 We're getting closer to releasing the full set of metadata covering over one million articles published by Nature Publishing Group since 1845.
-So here's a sneak peek at this dataset, in the form of a simple d3.js visual summary of what soon will be available to download and reuse.
+So here's a sneak peek at this dataset, in the form of a simple D3.js visual summary of what will soon be available to download and reuse.

 This is part of our ongoing involvement with linked data and semantic technologies, aimed both at leveraging these tools to the end of transforming the publishing workflow into a more dynamic platform, and at contributing to the evolving web of open data with a rich dataset of scientific articles metadata.

-The second diagram instead shows the increase in publication volumes on an incremental scale.
-We've now reached the 1M articles and counting!
+The second diagram shows the increase in publication volumes on an incremental scale.
+We've now reached 1 million articles and counting!

 In order to create the charts I played around with a nifty example from Mike Bostock (http://bl.ocks.org/mbostock/3902569) and added a couple of extra things to it.